sjsu-library/unionist/_items/unionist--image-0234.md

 filename:
 caption: Masthead of the <em>Haverhill Gazette and Essex Patriot</em>, 1823-02-15.
   Collection of American Antiquarian Society.
-This newspaper was a revival of the original Gazette, which played a role in supporting the American Revolution in the 1770s.
+This newspaper was a revival of the original Gazette, which played a key role in supporting the American Revolution in the 1770s.
 order: '645'
 layout: items_item
 collection: items